gefyrahq/gefyra/README.md

 8) _Unbridge_ the local container and reset the cluster to its original state:
 `gefyra unbridge -N mypybridge`
 Check out the initial response from: http://hello.127.0.0.1.nip.io:8080/
-9) Free the cluster up from Gefyra's componentens with `gefyra down`
+9) Remove Gefyra's components from the cluster with `gefyra down`
 10) Remove the locally running Kubernetes cluster with `k3d cluster delete mycluster`

 ## How does it work?